yerty

 What does a working time claim cover?

-Working time claims under the Working Time Regulations 1998 cover unpaid holiday pay, denied rest breaks (20 minutes per 6 hours worked), exceeding the 48-hour maximum week without a valid opt-out, night work limits, and failure to provide compensatory rest.
-Holiday pay disputes are the most common category.
+Claims under the Working Time Regulations 1998 cover unpaid holiday pay, denied rest breaks, exceeding the 48-hour maximum week without a valid opt-out, night work limits, and failure to provide compensatory rest.

-What happens if my employer does not respond to my working time claim?
+What happens if my employer does not respond?

 If your employer fails to file a response within 28 days, the tribunal may enter a default judgment in your favour.
-This happens in 13% of working time cases, one of the highest rates of any claim type.
+This happens in 13% of working time cases.

 Sources